Locking your bike

 To avoid a long walk home and an empty pocket:

 - Insure your bike.
-Cycle Sure donates 10% of the insurance premium to Cycling UK to help fight local and national issues.
+Our member benefit partners, Yellow Jersey and Pedal Cover, donate 10% of the insurance premium to Cycling UK to help fight local and national issues..
 Some household policies include bike insurance, but check the small print for information on values, and whether the policy covers your bike outside of your home.
 Once you have insurance, make sure you write down lots of details about your bike including the make and model, and record the frame number (usually located under the bottom bracket where the two pedal cranks meet).
 Take a photo of how it is normally locked up in your shed or garage.
 If you have it, keep the receipt for the purchase of your bike along with any new parts, safe.

 - Buy two locks.